 - Soreness in the gums.

-- Difficulty eating, especially if your child is losing baby teeth and getting her first adult molars at the same time.
+- According to DelaneyParkDental.com, difficulty with eating, especially if your child is losing baby teeth and getting her first adult molars at the same time.

 - New personality traits emerging, and going through a phase of “trying on” new phrases and behaviours.

 - The beginning of the end of the “age of magic and wonder”.
 Losing teeth happens around the same time as a major developmental shift occurring around age 6, and kids begin to focus more on what is real and less on what is make-believe.